How I Got Banned From Sports Betting (Using Maths)

 Calculating the Stakes:

-The Result: Regardless of who wins the tennis match, by placing these calculated stakes at the respective bookmakers, we invest $1000 and are guaranteed a return of approximately $1037.30 - $1037.40.
-That's a guaranteed, risk-free profit of around $37.35, or 3.735% return on investment, just for spotting the discrepancy and placing the bets.
+The Result: Regardless of who wins, we invest $1000 and receive approximately $1037.30 to $1037.40 back.
+That's a guaranteed, risk-free profit of around $37.35, or 3.735% return on investment.

 These calculations can be complex, especially with multiple outcomes.
 That's why we've built our dutching calculator that automatically determines the optimal stake for each outcome to guarantee equal profit no matter what happens.